Senior Database and Applications Developer - IT-Online

 - Providing applications programming support in terms of adding functionality to the system on request.

-- Trouble shooting and problem solving on applications and databases as and when required.
+- Trouble shooting and problem solving on the NCR applications and databases as and when required.

 - Administering and enforcing systems development standards.